Sharon D. Clarke: Music

-Clarke achieved chart success with the FPI Project's remake of "Going Back to My Roots" and in Nomad with the singles "(I Wanna Give You) Devotion" and "Just a Groove", the latter of which sold more than two million singles worldwide.
+Clarke achieved chart success with the FPI Project's remake of "Going Back to My Roots" and in Nomad with the singles "(I Wanna Give You) Devotion", "Just a Groove", and "Something Special".

 Clarke was also part of the female vocal group Six Chix, formed for the Eurovision Song Contest 2000.
 They came second in the UK selection with the song "Only the Women Know".
 They were beaten by Nicki French singing "Don't Play That Song Again", which went on to Stockholm to finish 16th.

 As well as appearing on the original cast recordings for Once on This Island, Stepping Out, We Will Rock You and Ghost the Musical, Clarke recorded the title song on Terry Pratchett's Only You Can Save Mankind album alongside other West End stars, including Kerry Ellis, Ricardo Afonso and Daniel Boys.

 Personal life

 Clarke is married to writer and director Susie McKenna.
 They wed around 2008 on the Hackney Empire stage.

+In August 2026 it was announced that she would undergo treatment for cancer, which caused the Royal Shakespeare Company to postpone its production of Othello, scheduled for the following spring with Clarke in the lead role.